moxystudio/react-ellipsis/README.md

 ## API

 These are the props available in `@moxy/react-ellipsis`.
+You can also pass callbacks (`onMouseEnter`, `onMouseLeave` and `onClick`, for example) as props, as they will be spread to the component.

 #### children

 Type: `string`
 Required: `true`

-The string to be truncated by the `Ellipsis` component.
+A string to be truncated by the `Ellipsis` component.

 #### tag

 Type: `string`
 Default: `p`

-The tag that will wrap the truncated text Default is `p`.
+A HTML tag to wrap the truncated text.

 #### className